 Clean the House

 - Why do Chinese Clean their House Before the Chinese New Year

 After worshipping the Stove God, every household starts to clean their house, which is called “sweeping the dust”.
 Everyone cleans their bedding, curtains and kitchenware in order to get rid of bad luck, farewell the old year, and welcome the New Year.

-Every household pastes a spring couplet of poetry on the thirtieth day of December in the lunar calendar or even earlier.
+Every household pastes a Chinese new year couplet (Spring Festival Couplet) of poetry on the thirtieth day of December in the lunar calendar or even earlier.
 Some people like to create spring couplets inscribed in their own calligraphy.

-A spring couplet will often be written on red paper in black ink and then pasted on each side of a door frame.
+A Chinese new year couplet will often be written on red paper in black ink and then pasted on each side of a door frame.
 It portrays the promise of a great future over the next year in a unique Chinese literary form in which words harmonize together like music with an equal number of Chinese characters in each of the two lines.

 Put up Paper-cutting

 Women in northern China are talented in making paper-cuttings of beautiful flowers, lovely animals and lucky symbols.
 These are for decorating doors and windows.
 It is a traditional art style as well as a symbol of luck and domestic bliss.

 Enjoy a Reunion Dinner